Albert II, Prince of Monaco: Succession issues

+Princely activities

 In the early years of his reign, Prince Albert oversaw multiple judicial and legal reforms, including the regulation of custody, protections of the privacy of the individual in the face of technological growth, freedom of the press, legislative gender equality, and the protection of children's rights and disabled students.
 In July 2005, in echo of Albert I, his great-great-grandfather, he travelled to Spitsbergen, Norway.
 During this trip, he visited the glaciers Lilliehöökbreen and Monacobreen.
 Prince Albert also engaged in a Russian Arctic expedition, reaching the North Pole on Easter, 16 April 2006.
-He is the first incumbent head of state to have reached the North Pole.

 Since his ascension, the Prince has overseen the construction of various community facilities, including social housing, railway infrastructure, educational institutes for the hospitality industry, and secondary education.
 He currently heads an initiative to promote ethical economic activity, criminal liability, the adopting of systems to combat money laundering and organized crime, and the introduction of tax fraud into Monegasque criminal law.
 In 2006, Prince Albert created the Prince Albert II of Monaco Foundation, which continues Monaco's commitment to supporting sustainable and ethical projects around the world.
 The foundation's focus has three main objectives: climate change and renewable energy development, combating the loss of biodiversity, and improving universal access to clean water.
+In July 2011, Albert married South African Olympic swimmer Charlene Wittstock.

 On 27 August 2015, Prince Albert apologized for Monaco's role in facilitating the deportation of a total of 90 Jews and resistance fighters to the Nazis in 1942, of whom only nine survived.
 "We committed the irreparable in handing over to the neighboring authorities women, men, and a child who had taken refuge with us to escape the persecutions they had suffered in France," Albert said at a ceremony in which a monument to the victims was unveiled at the Monaco Cemetery.
 "In distress, they came specifically to take shelter with us, thinking they would find neutrality."

-Between 2006 and 2022, his chief of cabinet was Georges Lisimachio.
+Between 2006 and 2022, Albert's chief of cabinet was Georges Lisimachio.
+In June 2023, Albert dismissed Claude Palmero, the manager of the Prince of Monaco's assets who had been serving for over two decades.
+Albert said of the decision, "I exercised my right to choose the asset manager of my choice.
+Events have shown how much this decision was the right one."
+Palmero proceeded to sue Albert for €1 million and leaked information of the palace's spending to the French media.